qub3s/nlp_2025_NiceLovablePeople/README.md

 The training regime uses a mean squared error objective function, directly optimizing the model to regress towards continuous similarity labels.
 The framework incorporates a training loop with gradient accumulation and optimizer scheduling, which allows for effective batch processing.
 A linear scaling operation transforms the normalized cosine similarity scores to the target evaluation range, aligning the model's output to the output [0,5].

 **Results:**
 To evaluate the effect of pretraining, the SBERT model was trained with and without a pretrained SimCSE encoder.
-The model got a development set pearson correlation of 0.582 when it was trained from scratch on the whole STS training dataset.
-In striking contrast, starting the encoder with pretrained SimCSE weights and fine-tuning it on only 320 STS phrase pairings gave a far better correlation of 0.843.
+The model got a development set pearson correlation of 0.582 when it finetuned based in the Bert base model and trained on the whole STS training dataset.
+In striking contrast, using the encoder with pretrained SimCSE weights and fine-tuning it on only with 320 STS phrase pairings gave a far better correlation of 0.843.

 To further examine this, the performance of the SimCSE-enhanced SBERT was tested across various training dataset sizes.
 Figure 2 shows the findings, which demonstrate a clear pattern: Good performance starts with very little data, with a correlation of 0.8 corr with just 160 corr sentences.
 The best performance occurs between 320 and 2880 sentences, when the correlation is around 0.82 corr.
 But when trained on bigger parts of the dataset, performance reduces quickly to around 0.72 corr.